Dose-response and relative-potency assay software

 For regulated bioassay teams

-Manage assay methods and results within your quality system.
+Use supplier-tested controls and retained evidence within your quality system.

 INCLUDED WITH EACH ANALYSISRecords needed to review the result